-To obtain a burning permit you must attend the Fire Prevention Office at Fire Hall 1, 8767 132 Street, Surrey, V3W 4P1.
-Note that some fees may apply to the issuance of a burning permit.
+To get a burning permit, go to the Fire Prevention Office located at Fire Hall 1, 8767 132 Street.
+Note that some fees may apply.

 Outdoor Burning Regulations

-There is no open burning in the City of Surrey.
-This means back yard fires, fire pits, chimneas, and any other type of outdoor burning other than propane or natural gas fire pits are not allowed.
-In addition:
+As outlined in Surrey's Fire Prevention Bylaw, open burning is not permitted in the City of Surrey.
+This means backyard fires, fire pits, chimneas, and any other type of outdoor burning other than propane or natural gas fire pits are not allowed.

-- There is no burning of any solid fuels at any time unless the fire is compliant with Surrey By-Law #10771.
+- There is no burning of any solid fuels at any time unless the fire is compliant with the Fire Prevention Bylaw.

-- Cooking fires, campfires, or burning of garbage is prohibited in the City of Surrey.
+- Cooking fires, campfires, and the burning of garbage are all prohibited in the City of Surrey.

 - Chimneas or any other consumer product that is built for the burning of wood is not permitted.

-Burning for the continuation of agricultural purposes is allowed by permit only.
-The permit holder is responsible to ensure the Metro Vancouver Air Quality Index is checked to confirm burning is allowed each day.
+Burning for agricultural purposes is allowed by permit only.
+The permit holder is responsible for checking the Metro Vancouver Air Quality Index to confirm burning is allowed each day.

 Burning Permits for agriculture are subject to the following conditions and limitations:

-- Burning Permits will only be issued for properties zoned as agricultural which have been classified as Farm/Agricultural land by and are actively engaged in agriculture/farming.
+- Burning Permits will only be issued for properties zoned as agricultural, which have been classified as Farm/Agricultural land by BC Assessment and are actively engaged in agriculture/farming.

 - Burning Permits are valid from January 1 to April 30 and October 1 to December 31.